alist-org/docs/docs/guide/drivers/Crypt.md

 What is `Crypt`?

 In simple words, it's a two-password-protected safe.
-No one can be open it without the key.
-The password and salt value in the configuration form the key.
+No one can open it without the key.
+The password and the salt in the configuration form the key.

 ::: Tips

 1. If you don’t know how to use this encryption/decryption driver, please read this guide carefully
-2. Please test it locally to understand it before use it in the production environment.
+2. Please test it locally to understand it fully before use in the production environment.
 3. The data loss is 100% caused by configuration change.
-If data has been stored within Crypt, change configuration won't re-encrypt data!
+If data has been stored within Crypt, change configuration won't re-encrypt data, those data will be inaccessible to Crypt!

-==Remind again, please read the document carefully, otherwise the data will be lost！==
+==Remind again, please read the document carefully, otherwise the data may be lost！==

 :::